 Shima Re was acquired on March 22, 2019 in connection with the acquisition of TMR.
-See "Note 3.
-Acquisition of Tokio Millennium Re" in the Company's "Notes to the Consolidated Financial Statements" included in the Company's Form 10-K for the year ended December 31, 2019 for additional information related to the acquisition of TMR.
 Shima Re is a Bermuda domiciled Class 3 insurer.
-Shima Re is registered as a segregated accounts company and provides third-party investors with access to reinsurance risk formerly managed by TMR.
-Following the closing of the acquisition, the retrocessionaires providing reinsurance to TMR on certain of the TMR managed third-party capital vehicles' legacy portfolios of in-force and expired contracts were replaced.
-The maximum remaining exposure of each segregated account is fully collateralized and is funded by cash and term deposits or investments as prescribed by the participant thereto.
+Shima Re is registered as a segregated accounts company and provides third-party investors with access to reinsurance risk.
+The maximum remaining exposure of each segregated account is fully collateralized and is funded by cash or investments as prescribed by the participant thereto.
 Shima Re no longer writes new business and the last in-force contract written by Shima Re expired on December 31, 2019.